-The student´s personal coach plays a decisive role in making the studies successful.
+The student´s personal coach plays a decisive role in making the learning successful.
 The personal coach instructs the student in a structured manner that is not based on subject matter.
-This means that students receive help with defining goals, finding the strategies to reach them, planning and following up their goals and strategies and reflecting on their own learning process.
+This means that students receive help with defining goals, the strategies to reach them and follow upon their goals and strategies and reflect on their own learning process.

 Personal coaching is not limited to scheduled talks to discuss the student´s coaching and development — it is a continuous dialogue between the student and the coach.
 This dialogue is characterized by closeness and concern.
 The coach is responsible for ensuring that the students assume the responsibility they can manage — and no more.

-One-to-one coaching session.
-In the KED program this is a structured session that occurs weekly and if needed daily.
+In the KED program one-to-one coaching session is a structured session that occurs weekly and if needed daily.
 It is our way of organizing education and hereby leveraging on teachers´ time, the most precious of all resources in school.